lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/vendingMachine/README.md

 The customer and operator are two actors who interact with the vending machine.
 The consumer can only engage with the system to purchase a product.
 An operator can execute all the duties that a customer can, along with certain administrative responsibilities.
 Therefore, the “Operator” actor has a generalization relationship with the “Customer” actor.

 Include

 When a customer selects a product to buy, the system then searches for the product’s location and dispatches it.
 Therefore, the “Select products” use case has an include relationship with the “Search product” use case.

 When a customer selects a product to buy, the system then validates the money that the customer inserted and then dispenses the product.
 Therefore, the “Validate money” use case has an include relationship with the “Dispense product” use case.

-Extend

 When a customer selects a product to buy, the system then validates the money that the customer inserted and then returns the change if the amount is greater than the price of the purchased product.
-Therefore, the “Return change” use case has an extend relationship with the “Validate money” use case.
+Therefore, the “Return change” use case has an include relationship with the “Validate money” use case.

+use case diagram

 ![alt text](image.png)